pikukesar/UdacityProjects/README.md

 * Deploy all Azure resources using terraform commands

-Please make sure to update tests as appropriate.
+Please make sure you download the Terraform folder and cd into it. then run the commands below

 ```bash
 terraform init